2. Enable outdoor dining.

 POLICY via policy statement and administration

 Open a network of streets prioritizing bicycles, scooters, wheelchairs, runners, walkers, with car access limited to one block from 8am-8pm.
 Many communities around the world have converted streets to prioritize active transportation modes during the pandemic.
 This is proving to be very effective and some cities are considering a permanent conversion.
-Mike Lydon of Street Plans tracks over 60 communities globally who have developed open streets.
+Mike Lydon of Street Plans tracks over 343 initiatives globally of communities that have developed open streets.

 13. Reconsider legacy rules on the number of unrelated persons who can live in a home or apartment.